edingc/powervault_me5_exporter/README.md

 ## Usage

 The exporter must run from a system with access to the PowerVault controller web interface/API.
+A PowerVault system user with "monitor" privileges should be used.
+To create such a user, reference the [PowerVault documentation](https://www.dell.com/support/manuals/en-us/powervault-me5084/me5_series_ag/managing-local-users?guid=guid-45c5c9f8-adca-4225-9440-9c03dfae62ce&lang=en-us).

 Configure the systemd files as required, or run the binary with the minimum required options for connecting to a PowerVault controller with a self-signed certificate: